Minnesota tops 100 COVID deaths, 15 in the region

 The three Renville County deaths were individuals ages 70-74, 75-79 and 85-89.
 Swift County reported the deaths of two people ages 85-89.
 Pope County experienced the death of a person 90-94 years old and Big Stone County the death of a person 85-89.

-There were 101 additional deaths statewide attributed to COVID-19, for a current total of 3,410 deaths from confirmed cases and 66 from probable cases.
+The 101 additional deaths bring the current statewide total to 3,410 deaths from confirmed cases of COVID-19 and 66 from probable cases.

 Most of the deaths, 2,355, have occurred in long-term care or assisted living facilities, and 2,853 of the people who have died were 70 or older.